 A lot of Islingtonians come to Kipferl to soothe a hangover, and they’ve come to the right place.
 This hearty Austrian cooking is perfect for the fragile-headed, as long as you don’t try to order the two best dishes by name: Bauernfruehstueck, the Austrian equivalent of a Full English (just point), and the Bergkäse omelette (blink twice).
 The menus go right through to dinner, but for us, this is more of a daytime place.
 Jammed at weekends, it’s a good choice for a weekday lunch (daily soups are great) or afternoon break.
 Please eat cake with your kleiner brauner (Austria’s version of a flat white).

 We wish ‘funnest’ were a word so we could call Little Georgia the funnest restaurant in Islington.
 It looks fun, with its decorative posters, vintage telephones, and hunting horns.
 And the waiters are fun: smiling, jokey, and eager to advise about ordering.
 Order a shot of Georgian vodka and let them guide you through the menu.
 The all-Georgian wine list is inexpensive and great.
 The soundtrack is also all-Georgian, and if you’re lucky, the owner will get up and dance with one of the extremely handsome waiters.
 The original LG, in Hackney, is smaller and more intimate, but this big brother is equally good for big groups and dates.
 It’s good for anyone, really – except people who hate to have fun.

-Oldroyd serves the best food in N1.
+Oldroyd serves some of the best food in N1.
 The menu contains fairly simple dishes with French, Italian, and Spanish influences, and it’s all inventive but not show-offy.
 Dishes that sound ordinary, like a pork chop with lentils and salsa verde, pack maximum flavour into every item on the plate.
 Prices are low for this quality, especially the set lunch.
 The single problem is Oldroyd’s size - it’s made up of two rooms smaller than the bathrooms in some five-star hotels, and the upstairs space can feel cramped when busy.
 That’s no excuse for not going though, especially for a weekend lunch or an intimate date night (bag a table by the window upstairs).